 Service Log Book

-Electrically operated front and rear windows with safety auto reverse and one touch up/down facility with heated rear window, Heated windscreen, Intermittent rear window wash/wipe, Rain sensitive windscreen wipers, Side window demist vents, Sound absorbing windscreen, Tinted windows, Two speed windscreen wipers with variable intermittent wipe, Windscreen demist vents
+Electrically operated front windows with safety auto reverse/one touch facility, Heated rear window, Heated windscreen, Intermittent rear wash/wipe, Laminated windscreen, Rear wiper, Side window demist vents, Two speed windscreen wipers with variable intermittent wipe, Windscreen demist vents

 Exterior Body Features

 Black foil on B-pillars, Body colour bumpers, Body colour door handles, Chrome front grille, Front fog lights with black surround